Articles

 About the author:

-This article was authored by Sue Bowlby.
-Sue is the Owner and President of Corexcel, a company specializing in online continuing education and workplace training.
+Sue Bowlby is the Owner and President of Corexcel, a company specializing in online continuing education and workforce training.
 For more information about Corexcel and the training materials they offer, visit www.corexcel.com.

 Return to Article Directory